We tend to follow people on Twitter because we find them interesting and the content they share relevant and helpful.

 In other words, a verified account is well worth having.

-It’s subject to change once the new process is launched, but for an account to be verified, it must be “notable and active”, and fit into one of the following six account types:
+According to their guidelines, for an account to be verified, it must be “authentic, notable and active”, and fit into one of the following six account types:

 - Companies, brands and non-profit organizations